shannonpeng/shannonpeng.com/app/content/projects/vers-project.md

 The idea behind VERS first came to us in a Zoom-era MIT theater class.
 When COVID-19 sent the world into lockdown, and the class online, we wondered: how do we design a live interactive performance for a cast, crew, and audience that are entirely remote?
 Moreover, how can we design an experience *specifically for* our computer screens?
 Perhaps screen technologies open more doors than they close.

-In May 2020, these questions drove Dillon Zhang (MIT '20) and I to build [Zooming Away](https://shannonpeng.com/projects/zooming-away), a mini 15-minute experience in which players stabilize a crashing spaceship by interacting with the astronaut via a Zoom call and web-based "control console" UI.
+In May 2020, these questions drove Dillon Zhang (MIT '20) and I (Shannon Peng, MIT '20) to build [Zooming Away](https://shannonpeng.com/projects/zooming-away), a mini 15-minute experience in which players stabilize a crashing spaceship by interacting with the astronaut via a Zoom call and web-based "control console" UI.
 We had a lot of fun making the project, and our classmates and instructors loved playing it.
 Weeks after the class ended, I couldn't stop thinking about this new, exciting format of remote entertainment that we'd come up with and what else we could do with it.

 <div class="image-set image-set-two" markdown="1">